The Exit 8: Exit 8-likes

 In response to the large amount of "copycats", Kotake Create expressed that they do not condone the use of thumbnails or titles on gameplay videos of Exit 8-like games that could be seen as connections to the original game.
-Further elaborating on his stance, Kotake mentioned that he would get messages from people about games "ripping off" The Exit 8, clarifying he wasn't angered by them as his game was also influenced by others.
+Further elaborating on his stance, Kotake mentioned that he would get messages from people about games "ripping off" The Exit 8, clarifying he was not angered by them as his game was also influenced by others.
 Kotake further stated that the reason he condoned the genre was due to the inability to stop people from making games using the same formula and that "ideas aren't copyrighted", adding that he was happy his creation "pioneered" a genre.
-Additionally the developer shared links to some Exit 8-likes that they were looking forward to and stated that "as a developer, I think it is absolutely ok to make a new game that “puts a new spin on existing games,” as long as it isn’t exactly the same setting or gameplay system etc".
-One of the most notable examples of this was The Exit 9, which was released on the PlayStation Store in January 2024.
+Additionally the developer shared links to some Exit 8-likes that they were looking forward to and stated that "as a developer, I think it is absolutely ok to make a new game that 'puts a new spin on existing games,' as long as it is not exactly the same setting or gameplay system etc." One of the most notable examples of this was The Exit 9, which was released on the PlayStation Store in January 2024.
 Due to the game's strong likeness to The Exit 8, it caused online fans of the game to ask Kotake Create about the copycat to which they denied any involvement with The Exit 9.
 Verity Townsend from Automaton West speculated that the developers of the copycat were taking advantage of the fact that the original game was not released on consoles.
 Following the release of the PlayStation versions of The Exit 8, the copycat was rebranded to Exit 9 Metro.
 As of February 2025, the store page for the game has been delisted on the PS Store.
-During an interview, Kotake listed the games False Dreams, Victor’s Test Night and Dead End as Exit 8-likes that left an impression on him.
+During an interview, Kotake listed the games False Dreams, Victor's Test Night and Dead End as Exit 8-likes that left an impression on him.